alexcarron/rock-estore/docs/DesignDoc.md

   * **Open/Closed:** A class should be extended by another class not modified
   * **Law of Demeter:** Keep coupling low.
 Meaning that a class should only use the methods of the classes directly linked to it.
   * **Pure Fabrication:** Creating helper classes to maintain single responsibility

-> _**[Sprint 2, 3 & 4]** Will eventually address up to **4 key OO Principles** in your final design.
-Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
-Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 ### Single Responsibility